+The above graph represents the growth in Netflix users in India, starting from 2016 to 2020.
 The total number of Netflix users in India is estimated to reach 10.2 million users in 2020.
-In spite of exploded adoption of high-speed internet connectivity and the increasing number of smartphone users in India, the Netlfix’s India growth story is no better than a disappointment.
+In spite of exploded adoption of high-speed internet connectivity and the increasing number of smartphone users in India, the Netflix’s India growth story is no better than a disappointment.
 As the company has added 2 million new users in India during 2019, the growth of Netflix in India is far from expectations.

 |Duration||CY 2016 – 2020|

 Netflix debuted in India market in 2016.
 After clocking astounding growth of over 300% in its user base during the first two years, the leading Video streaming player is struggling to gain grounds in India – the second-largest country by the number of internet and smartphone users.